What Is Venous Reflux Disease?

 Prevention and Long-Term Management

-Maintaining a healthy weight also reduces strain on your veins.
-Following a heart-healthy diet can help control swelling and support circulation.
-Quitting smoking improves vein and heart health.
+Maintaining a healthy weight reduces strain on your veins, while eating a balanced, heart-healthy diet helps manage swelling and blood pressure.
+Quitting smoking also supports both vascular and heart health.

 When to Seek Medical or Holistic Care